Prostitution in Italy: Clients

-The shift in emphasis from workers to clients in 1994, when mayors ordered police to fine clients, was welcomed by Catholics and feminists.
-In Bologna in 1998, the Case delle donne per non-subire violenze, the Comitato, and MIT, a transsexual organization, left the city's co-ordinating committee on prostitution in protest, believing that any repression worsened workers' working conditions.
-There was also a feeling that criminalizing clients prevented them reporting abuse of workers or collaborating with authorities.
+The shift in emphasis from people in prostitution to clients in 1994, when mayors ordered police to fine clients, was welcomed by Catholics and feminists.
+In Bologna in 1998, the Case delle donne per non-subire violenze, the Comitato, and MIT, a transsexual organization, left the city's co-ordinating committee on prostitution in protest, believing that any repression worsened people in prostitution conditions.
+There was also a feeling that criminalizing clients prevented them reporting abuse or collaborating with authorities.

 The issue was raised again in 1999 by Jervolino, proposing amending the Merlin Law to stiffen penalties for exploitation.
 Giuliano Amato, Minister of Institutional Reforms, suggested that instead the client should be penalized, and Antonio Di Pietro (Lista Di Pietro) introduced a bill into the Senate, but raised the ire of politicians, in particular Livia Turco, who emphasised that prostitution should be decriminalized, and only "true abuse" be penalized.
 She and Laura Balbo also received representation from the Comitato against this.
 This debate occurred during meetings of a parliamentary commission into prostitution, where there were frequent references to under-age foreign prostitutes.

-Underage workers (L. 269/98)
+Underage prostitution (L. 269/98)

-Partly connected to this was the emergence of a need to criminalize clients using under-age workers.
-Engaging in sexual activity with someone under 14 was already classified as statutory rape, but that still left many under-age workers.
+Partly connected to this was the emergence of a need to criminalize clients using under-age people/women in prostitution.
+Engaging in sexual activity with someone under 14 was already classified as statutory rape, but that still left many under-age people/women in prostitution.
 While the age of consent is 14, paying to engage in sexual activities with teenagers between 14 and 17 years old, regardless of consent, is a crime punished with imprisonment from one to six years.
-Reports of underage workers has been a persistent concern in Italy as elsewhere, although in Italy it often appeared framed as homosexual molestation of male minors.
+Reports of underage people/women in prostitution has been a persistent concern in Italy as elsewhere, although in Italy it often appeared framed as homosexual molestation of male minors.

-In 1996, two female politicians, Anna Serafini and Daria Bonfietti (DS), introduced legislation to penalize the use of under-age workers, responding to a series of international forces, including Programme of Action Against Sexual Exploitation of Children for Commercial Purposes (Stockholm 1996), UNESCO, and ECPAT.
+In 1996, two female politicians, Anna Serafini and Daria Bonfietti (DS), introduced legislation to penalize the use of under-age people/women in prostitution, responding to a series of international forces, including Programme of Action Against Sexual Exploitation of Children for Commercial Purposes (Stockholm 1996), UNESCO, and ECPAT.
 They received the support of Rosa Russo Jervolino, Minister of Internal Affairs.
 This initiative unified a number of legislative proposals.